Microenterprise Tax Credit Guide

 Item 1

-The number of people currently employed is a head count of individuals on the payroll of the microbusiness during the pay period that includes the date of application.
+The number of people currently employed is a head count of individuals on the current payroll of the microbusiness.

 Item 2

 The number of FTE employees is computed by dividing the total hours paid in a year by the product of 40 times the number of weeks in a year.
 For example, if the number of hours paid in a year is 4000 and the year consisted of 52 weeks, the microbusiness would have 1.9 FTEs (4000/2080).
-As an initial test of the number of FTE employees, DOR will require documentation showing the total hours paid during the pay period which includes the date of application.
-If an application is filed between November 2 and December 31, it is deemed to be filed on the first business day of the following calendar year.
-The employment documentation must be provided for the pay period including the first business day of the following calendar year.
-DOR may request payroll records for additional periods prior to the application date based on the results of the initial test.
+As an initial test of the number of FTE employees, DOR will require documentation showing the total hours paid during the most recent pay period.
+DOR may request payroll records for additional periods on the results of the initial test.

 The number of FTE employees does not equal the number of people actually employed in many cases.